MComp (General Track): Frequently Asked Questions

 How does the Master of Computing (MComp) (General Track) programme differ from the MComp programme with Specialisations in Computer Science, Information Systems, Infocomm Security or Artificial Intelligence?

-Ans: The MComp (General Track) is a Master’s by coursework programme and is opened primarily to top candidates with degrees from non-computing discipline.
+The MComp (General Track) is a Master’s by coursework programme and is opened primarily to top candidates with degrees from non-computing disciplines.
 It aims to provide an accelerated pathway to the computing field through a set of essential courses to help strengthen the computing foundations of MComp graduates.

 In contrast, the MComp (Specialisations) programme require degrees in computing or related disciplines and/or 2-years of IT working experiences.
-You may return to the Graduate Programmes page to find out more about the other tracks and their requirements here.
+You may refer to the Graduate Programmes page for more information on the MComp (Specialisations) programme.

 How will the MComp (General Track) programme build my foundation in computing?

-Am I required to focus on a computing field or area for MComp (General Track)?
+Am I required to focus on a computing field or area for this programme?

-Ans: To guide students in elective courses selection, elective courses are currently grouped into different computing fields such as computing systems, cybersecurity, data analytics, enterprise IT, financial technology, robotics and software methodology.
+To guide students in their elective course selections, we provide a sampler of elective courses grouped into different computing fields such as computing systems, cybersecurity, data analytics, enterprise IT, financial technology, robotics and software methodology.
 Students can select elective courses from an area or across different areas.

-What is the length of candidature for this programme?
+What is the candidature period of this programme?

-Ans: The MComp (General Track) is a Master’s by coursework programme with a focus on strong computing fundamentals and experiential project-based training.
-Students are required to pass 52 Units and these includes:
+The MComp (General Track) is a coursework programme with a focus on strong computing fundamentals and experiential project-based training.
+Students are required to pass and meet the following requirements:

 6 essential computing courses12 Units used to strengthen computing essentials of MComp studentsBridging courses